sharontherese/latin-mass-wedding/content/post/luci-baines-johnson/index.md

 * The prayers at the foot of the altar were chanted by the choir.
 (It is possible that this was a journalistic error, as I have never heard of this practice and know of no chant tone for this part of the Mass.
 I wonder if they confused it for the Introit.)

-* Music director Robert F. Twynham composed an original setting for the Mass parts. ([Catholic News Service, 7 July 1966](https://thecatholicnewsarchive.org/?a=d&d=cns19660707-01.1.3&srpos=50)
+* Music director Robert F. Twynham composed an original setting for the Mass parts. [(Catholic News Service, 7 July 1966)](https://thecatholicnewsarchive.org/?a=d&d=cns19660707-01.1.3&srpos=50)

 * Although the couple likely used the traditional wedding Mass, the readings were in the vernacular.
 The Epistle was read by Representative Hale Boggs, the then-House Majority Whip.

-* Deserving of its own bullet point is this snippet: "Rep. Hale Boggs of Louisiana, who read the epistle of the Mass, gave a brief and inspiring explanation before the reading." ([Catholic News Service, 9 August 1966])(https://thecatholicnewsarchive.org/?a=d&d=cns19660809-01.1.14&srpos=6).
+* Deserving of its own bullet point is this snippet: "Rep. Hale Boggs of Louisiana, who read the epistle of the Mass, gave a brief and inspiring explanation before the reading." [(Catholic News Service, 9 August 1966)](https://thecatholicnewsarchive.org/?a=d&d=cns19660809-01.1.14&srpos=6).
 This is tantalizing, and is reminiscent of experimentations with the Dialogue Mass and liturgical commentators.

 * The recessional hymn was from the Episcopal hymnal.